tacman/msgphp/docs/projection/models.md

 Projection models are "[vanilla] PHP objects".
 Its purpose is to represent a stored document.

-The document is usually a transformation from a domain object (e.g. an entity) and therefor projections should be considered read-only and disposable, given they can be re-created / synchronized at any point in time from a source of truth (the repository).
+The projection is usually a transformation from a domain object (e.g. an entity) and therefor projections should be considered read-only and disposable, given they can be re-created / synchronized at any point in time from a source of truth (the repository).